aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 ### To generate the dashboard

-- NodeJS 14+ (required by CDK v2)
+- NodeJS 16+, recommended 18LTS, (required by CDK v2)
 - CDK v2 (Installation: `npm -g install aws-cdk@latest`)

 ## Configuration properties in lib/config.json

 `BaseName` (String:required) - Base-name of your dashboards.
 This will be the prefix of the dashboard names.

 `ResourceFile` (String:required) - The path for the file where resources are stored.
 Used by the `resource_collector.py` when generating resource config and by the CDK when generating the CF template.

 `TagKey` (String:required) - Configuration of the tag key that will select resources to be included.